-- Mitochondria and chloroplasts contain their own DNA nucleoid and ribosomes and can make some of their own proteins. - The endosymbiosis theory of the evolutionary origin of mitochondria and chloroplasts states that they originated when large prokaryotes engulfed, but did not digest, smaller ones.
+- Mitochondria and chloroplasts contain their own DNA nucleoid and ribosomes and can make some of their own proteins. - The endosymbiosis theory of the evolutionary origin of mitochondria and chloroplasts states that they originated when large cells engulfed, but did not digest, smaller ones.
 Mutual benefits permitted this symbiotic relationship to evolve into eukaryotic organelles of today.

-- The endomembrane system is made up of a series of interrelated membranes and compartments. - · Is continuous with the nuclear envelope. - This complex factory has a direction of flow in terms of the production of various cellular components and their further processing from the nuclear membrane to the plasma membrane. - May accounts for more than half the total membrane in many eukaryotic cells.
+- The endomembrane system is made up of a series of interrelated membranes and compartments. - Is continuous with the nuclear envelope. - This complex factory has a direction of flow in terms of the production of various cellular components and their further processing from the nuclear membrane to the plasma membrane. - May accounts for more than half the total membrane in many eukaryotic cells.

 - The rough endoplasmic reticulum has ribosomes that synthesize proteins. - ◆ RER produces proteins and membranes, which are distributed by transport vesicles. - The smooth endoplasmic reticulum lacks ribosomes and is associated with synthesis of lipids.
-SER also: - Metabolizes carbohydrates - ◆ Stores calcium - ◆ Detoxifies poison
+SER also: - ◆ Metabolizes carbohydrates - ♦ Stores calcium - ♦ Detoxifies poison

-- The Golgi apparatus is the cellular post office; storing, modifying and packaging proteins. - It receives materials from the rough ER via vesicles that fuse with the cis region of the Golgi. - It adds signal molecules to proteins, directing them to various destinations. - Vesicles originating from the trans region of the Golgi contain proteins for different cellular locations.
+- · The Golgi apparatus is the cellular post office; storing, modifying and packaging - proteins.
+It receives materials from the rough ER via vesicles that fuse with the cis region of the Golgi. - It adds signal molecules to proteins, directing them to various destinations.
+Vesicles originating from the trans region of the Golgi contain proteins for different cellular locations.
 Some fuse with the plasma membrane and release their contents outside the cell.

-- Primary lysosomes fuse with the phagosomes produced by phagocytosis to form secondary lysosomes, in which digestion occurs.

-- Undigested materials are secreted from the cell when the secondary lysosome fuses with the plasma membrane.

-- Hydrolysis reactions occur inside.

-- Cell's recycling center.
+- · Lysosomes fuse with transport vesicles produced by endocytosis to form endosomes, in which digestion occurs. - Undigested materials are secreted from the cell when the endosome fuses with the plasma membrane. - · Hydrolysis reactions occur inside. - · Cell's recycling center. - · Programmed cell destruction or apoptosis.

-Programmed cell destruction.